Kuuuube/kanjigrid/README.md

 ## Known Issues

-- On Linux, some users have experienced issues with crashing when generating the grid.
+1. On Linux, some users have experienced issues with crashing when generating the grid.
 If this happens, try changing Anki to `Vulkan` or `Software` renderer.

     `Tools` > `Preferences` > `Appearance` > `Video driver` > `Vulkan` or `Software`

+2. In some cases, if you have edited the config file, you may run into issues.
+You can fix this by resetting the config:

+    `Tools > Add-ons > Kanji Grid Kuuube > Config`, `Restore Defaults`, `Save`, Restart Anki.

 ## Config Values